its-me-abhishek/ccsync-docs/docs/index.md

         measurementId: ""
         };
         export const app = initializeApp(firebaseConfig);
+6. Download it, and store it at `frontend/src/lib/` by the name `firebase.ts`

-5. Make sure to update the Firestore rules to the given values, so as to become able to access them over the web frontend:
+7. Make sure to update the Firestore rules to the given values, so as to become able to access them over the web frontend:

         rules_version = '2';
         service cloud.firestore {